Back to ArticlesBanking & Savings

 • May feel less personal than traditional banking

-• Use TFSA for accessible, tax-free savings
+• TFSA for accessible, tax-sheltered savings

 About Maple Wealth Guide

-Maple Wealth Guide is an independent Canadian financial education website.
-Our team of educational writers researches and explains investment concepts, retirement-related topics, and personal finance information for Canadians aged 50 and over.
+Maple Wealth Guide is an educational publication that explains investment concepts, retirement-related topics, and personal finance information for Canadians aged 50 and over.
 We are not licensed financial advisors and do not provide personalized recommendations.
 All content is for educational purposes only.